-The rationale for the development and the design of the space was to create a space that provided sensory opportunities to enhance the students learning and academic outcomes.
+The rationale for the development and design of the space was to create a space that provided sensory opportunities to enhance the students learning and academic outcomes.
 The space was to provide a variety of sensory experiences through touch, sound, sight along with the integration of gross and fine motor opportunities.

 The sensory garden has created many opportunities for the students to build on their social skills and improve their abilities to interact with others.
 The space has become a tremendous environment for teachers and the therapy team to implement the ‘Learn To Play’ program.